jchou03/Subtitle-AI/README.md

 ## Milestones
 ### Model Accuracy Measure
-50% transcription accuracy on testing data for success
+The metric that we will use for our project will be transcription accuracy based on the partitioned test data set.
+Our baseline aim will be for at least 50% transcription accuracy on testing data for success, looking to push for much higher accuracy if we have time to do so.

 ## Abstract